When you play Wargroove you will encounter the following styles of play.

 - The IP address of your router.

-- A list of TCP and UDP ports to forward.
+- A list of TCP and UDP ports that need to be forwarded.

 How to locate your Router's IP Address

-The easiest way to find your router's IP address is to run our free Router Detector utility.
+The easiest way to locate your router's IP address is to run our free Router Detector utility.
 It's a part of the Network Utilities suite of tools and it's completely free to use.

 How To Forward Ports

-The process for forwarding a port is generally:
+The general process for forwarding a port is:

 - Put the IP address of your computer or gaming console in the appropriate box in your router.

-- Put the TCP and UDP ports for your game in the matching boxes in your router.
+- Put the TCP and UDP ports for your game in the corresponding boxes in your router.

-The necessary ports for Wargroove are as follows:
+The network ports that need to be forwarded for Wargroove are as follows:

 Wargroove - Playstation 4